Research and analysis

 Satisfactory.

 Disease surveillance, including of AIV, in marine mammal hosts is limited and poses numerous challenges due to the size, habitat, and protected status of these animals.
-National surveillance of seal mortalities in England and Wales presents specific challenges, for example for maintained observer effort (particularly on islands) of seal carcases and the difficulties in getting large carcasses on hazardous coastal sites to suitable road-side collection points.
+National surveillance of seal mortalities in England and Wales presents specific challenges, for example, for maintained observer effort (particularly on islands) of seal carcases and the difficulties in getting large carcasses on hazardous coastal sites to suitable road-side collection points.
 Currently, morbidity and mortality surveillance of Cornish seal populations is arranged through multi-agency cover in that county.
 In the rest of England and Wales, although the APHA Diseases of Wildlife Scheme has a remit to investigate seal deaths and mass mortalities, the coverage is opportunistic and not systematic.
 Therefore, there is a risk that early identification of such events, including AIV outbreaks in seal populations, may not occur.
-It should also be noted that AIV may not initially be considered as the primary cause of mortality, given that there are more common causes of seal deaths including other infectious diseases such as bronchopneumonia, emaciation/starvation, anthropogenic trauma and predation (41).
+It should also be noted that AIV may not initially be considered as the primary cause of mortality, given that there are more common causes of seal deaths including other infectious diseases such as bronchopneumonia, emaciation or starvation, anthropogenic trauma and predation (53).

-To date, most sampling of marine mammal hosts is reflective of the bias in the literature toward outbreak investigation and has relied on opportunistic approaches, primarily to sample stranded or dead animals.
+Most sampling of marine mammal hosts is reflective of the bias in the literature toward outbreak investigation and has relied on opportunistic approaches, primarily to sample stranded or dead animals.
 While this approach has been successful for identifying virus in several outbreaks, it may be ineffective for monitoring or when disease manifestation is subtler.
-For example, sick animals may typically avoid interactions with humans until clinically moribund or dead; at which point, the chances of detecting virus may be far diminished due to degradation and the chances of viral isolation correspondingly smaller.
+For example, sick animals may typically avoid interactions with humans until clinically moribund or dead, at which point, the chances of detecting virus may be far diminished due to degradation and the chances of viral isolation correspondingly smaller.
 Techniques have been developed to capture animals, but they are largely based on target sample sizes of only a few animals, inadequate for surveillance purposes and particularly for endemic viral circulation where only a small percentage of animals are expected to be shedding virus at any given time.
 Moreover, these operations tend to require costly support in terms of multiple personnel with handling, veterinary, and technical knowledge.

 Do environmental conditions in the UK support the natural reservoirs or vectors of disease?